(800) 387-3199

 1.5 Feedback

-Cardinal welcomes feedback on our Accessibility Plan from the public, employees, and our stakeholders.
+Cardinal Couriers Ltd. and it's related companies including Cardinal Courrier Ltée and Transport Pelber (1997) Inc., collectively referred to as "the company" or "Cardinal", welcomes feedback on our Accessibility Plan from the public, employees, and our stakeholders.
 Feedback is important to us, and it will be taken into account as part of the continuous improvement of our accessibility efforts.
 Depending on the nature of the feedback received, some feedback may be implemented right away, and some may be addressed in the development of our future accessibility plans.
 The feedback we receive, and how we take it into consideration, will be included in our progress reports.

 The feedback is meant to help our teams identify, remove, and prevent barriers.
 With the exception of anonymous feedback, we will acknowledge receipt of all accessibility-related feedback.

 Accessibility is a shared responsibility of Cardinal.
-The Vice President, Human Resources is the Accessibility Lead and is responsible for oversight of this plan and the accessibility process at Cardinal.
+The head of Human Resources is the Accessibility Lead and is responsible for oversight of this plan and the accessibility process at Cardinal.

 Feedback on our Accessibility Plan can be provided by: